Durham’s Piedmont Restaurant to Close Permanently After DC Investor Buys Property

 The restaurant sent out a press release on Tuesday afternoon stating that buyers from "outside of North Carolina" had purchased the space on Foster Street that Piedmont currently leases.
 The new buyers, according to the Piedmont release, intend to "recapture" the space.

-Piedmont's last night will be on February 20 and owner and executive chef Jamie DeMent says that she plans to go ahead with serving a previously-planned five-course "California Wine Dinner" on Thursday evening.
+Piedmont's last night will be on February 22.
+Owner and executive chef Jamie DeMent says that she plans to go ahead with serving a previously-planned five-course "California Wine Dinner" on Thursday evening.

 Piedmont Restaurant was opened in 2006 by Triangle restaurant veterans Andy Magowan, Abby Pearce, and Drew Brown.
 In 2010, current owners Jamie DeMent and Richard Holcombe purchased the restaurant with a vision of transforming the Italian menu into one that prioritized locally-sourced, seasonal Southern cuisine.